 It’s very hard to avoid the startup kill zone, as large corporations can take charge of the market and pressure small startups into mergers and acquisitions.
 Typically, by ensuring your business idea is unique, you can lessen the chances of this happening.

 However, this advice also comes with contradiction.
 If your small startup is so niche, big corporations can replicate your business model with minimal overhead costs if they really are interested in what you offer.
 Startup companies are one of the biggest drivers in innovation and economic growth throughout the world.
 By limiting how many startups are bought out, we can limit the amount of control and market share bigger corporations have on the world.
+Small startup companies can often feel isolated in markets dominated by huge companies who throw their weight around.
+With the help of startup lawyers, the little guy has a better chance of holding their own in the world of copyright, trademark, intellectual property and legal disputes.

 What Is The Startup Kill Zone And Is It Real?